 (Important Note: Any time you click on the "Download Now" link, even if you decide to cancel it, the download will count towards your weekly allotment.)

 Why won't my phone or iPad store Freegal music downloads?

 The songs that you try to download from a mobile device will need to be downloaded again on a computer to be added to a playlist.
 Since all of Apple's iOS based devices (iPods, iPhones, and iPads) are not normal storage devices, the Freegal songs cannot be stored on mobile devices.
 To save data requires a different type of access to the Freegal system.
 When you access the site from a mobile device and hit the Download Now button, the song will be streamed and it will probably play once.
 However, the rules Apple has in place will not allow it to be stored on an iPad or phone.
 MP3 files need to be loaded into iTunes on a computer and synced with the mobile device.
-Please note: Library computers do not have iTunes installed.
+Please note: Library computers now have iTunes installed.

 Will the songs downloaded work on the iPod or iPad?

 Yes.
 The easiest thing to do is to download the files to your desktop or your music folder.
 Import the song into iTunes by either dragging the song into the window or importing it from the menu.
 Presto, the song is now added into your library.
-Next time you synch up, you will see that song in your music library.
+Next time you sync up, you will see that song in your music library.

 Can I download a whole album?